jeremylong/DependencyCheck/ant/src/site/markdown/configuration.md

 Property              | Description                                                                                                                                                                                                    | Default Value
 ----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------
 autoUpdate            | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
-It is not recommended that this be turned to false.                                                                                             | true cveValidForHours      | Sets the number of hours to wait before checking for new updates from the NVD                                                                                                                                  | 4 failOnError           | Whether the build should fail if there is an error executing the dependency-check analysis                                                                                                                     | true failBuildOnCVSS       | Specifies if the build should be failed if a CVSS score equal to or above a specified level is identified.
+It is not recommended that this be turned to false.                                                                                             | true failOnError           | Whether the build should fail if there is an error executing the dependency-check analysis                                                                                                                     | true failBuildOnCVSS       | Specifies if the build should be failed if a CVSS score equal to or above a specified level is identified.
 The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail.
 More information on CVSS scores can be found at the [NVD](https://nvd.nist.gov/vuln-metrics/cvss)| 11 junitFailOnCVSS       | If using the JUNIT report format the junitFailOnCVSS sets the CVSS score threshold that is considered a failure.                                                                                               | 0